paul-hammant/imapdigester/README.md

 - User X created an issue (done)
 - User X changed an issue (done)
+- User X commented on an issue (done)

 You must configure `my_digesters_setup.py` (hopefully you already copied it from `my_digesters_setup_sample.py`) to set the emails confluence uses to notify you, and a short name for that instance.